A dog with its head on the arm of a glove.

 By incorporating the same techniques seen in human minimally invasive surgery, the laparoscopic spay or “lap spay” allows you to give your pet the same care you would expect for yourself.
 It is a safer, less painful, faster healing alternative to traditional spays.
 As an outpatient procedure your pet recovers in the comfort of your home, a less stressful alternative for both you and her.

 Santa Clarita Animal Hospital has been proudly providing quality care for dogs and cats since 1984.
-We strive to provide a calm, fear-free, professional, and friendly environment for your pet.
-With our fantastic team of experienced veterinarians, Dr. Burkhartsmeyer, Dr. Tran, Dr. Bones, and Dr. Brink, we can diagnose and treat nearly any condition.
+Under our new ownership, we will continue to strive and provide a calm, fear-free, professional, and friendly environment for your pet.
+With our fantastic team of experienced veterinarians, Dr. Brink, Dr. Tran, Dr. Sures, we can diagnose and treat nearly any condition.
 We offer exams for all ages, vaccinations, traditional and laparoscopic spays, neuters, dental, and orthopedics.
 Our diagnostic tools allow us to get a clear picture of all your pet’s needs.
 We offer digital imaging for both the whole body and dental.
 We also offer ultrasound, endoscopy, to nometry, and, when needed, in-hospital laboratory.
 We are easily located on the corner of Railroad Ave and 15th street, right across from A.V Rentals.

 Santa Clarita Animal Hospital provides many services, including but not limited to Office Exams, Surgeries, Digital Radiographs, Digital Ultrasound, Vaccination, and much more.
 Call our office if your pet needs a specific service.